iq-coryp/documentation-testing/pages/concepts/company-tree.md

 The first level of Groups includes the geographical regions: Eriador and Mordor.

-The Eriador Group is furthur organized into smaller geographical regions - Angmar and Arnor, each of which has a Location.
+The Eriador Group is further organized into smaller geographical regions - Angmar and Arnor, each of which has a Location.

 Finally, there is a single device off the main Company.